 9. New Hope

 New Hope provides the perfect backdrop for holiday shopping.
-And, plan a visit during one of the scheduled holiday activities, such as Kids Night Out at Sweet Occasions on December 12, 2018.
+And, plan a visit during one of the scheduled holiday activities, such as Kids Night Out at Sweet Occasions.
 Of course, a trip to Peddlers Village is certainly a memorable experience during the holidays.
-Peddlers Village is the ideal spot to finish your holiday shopping and to meet with Santa, who will be on hand Saturdays and Sundays through December 23, 2018.
+Peddlers Village is the ideal spot to finish your holiday shopping and to meet with Santa, who will be on hand Saturdays and Sundays throughout December.

 Bundle up for your journey to Bernville, home to perhaps the state’s most dazzling Christmas lights display.
-Koziar’s Christmas Village, drenched in more than a million twinkling lights, welcomes guests to walk through its indoor and outdoor displays to January 1, 2019.
+Koziar’s Christmas Village, drenched in more than a million twinkling lights, welcomes guests to walk through its indoor and outdoor displays.